 Density Bonus Law (Government Code Section 65915).
-The City allows up to a 20.0 percent increase in project density and at least one of the concessions or incentives identified in Section 17.39.060 of the municipal code depending on the proportion of units that are dedicated for lower-income, and additional density when 10.0 percent of the units are restricted for extremely low-income households.
+The City allows at least a 20.0 percent increase in project density and at least one of the concessions or incentives identified in Section 17.39.060 of the municipal code depending on the proportion of units that are dedicated for lower-income, and additional density when units are restricted for extremely low-income households.
 Per Program 2.2.4 Density Bonuses, the City will promote the use of density bonuses to create affordable units.
-Per Program 5.1.1 Zoning Amendments, the City will comply with California Government Code Section 65915, as revised, by implementing the amendments made to the Zoning Code in October 2023 to be consistent with State density bonus law.